Consumer borrowing is at a record high, and it’s not credit cards that are driving it – cars and college are.

 For October, consumers increased their borrowing $18.2 billion – more than three quarters of it auto and student loans – to a seasonally adjusted $3.08 trillion, the AP said.

 There’s nothing necessarily wrong with taking out a loan if you can pay it back, and people are proving they can, at least with car loans.
-A recent Experian Automotive analysis found late payments are down 3.4 percent from last year.
 But if consumers can avoid the extra fees and interest that come with a loan, they definitely should.

 Consolidated Credit advises consumers to consider the total cost of loans carefully before applying.
 The annual percentage rate and other fees will balloon the price over the period that you have decided to take the loan.
 Taking a four- or five-year loan will add thousands to the original price.